Mencarelli-Simone/arraypatternthinkering/readme.md

   spacing period, curvature radius, and number of elements in the array.
 Moreover, the excitation vector amplitude always presents oscillations at the edge elements.
 Nonetheless the operators here established can find use in future Intersection Approach optimisation routines.
+- **conformal_array_pattern.py:** creates a conformal array with identical sources rotated and positioned according to the geometry provided.
+- **feed_antenna_pattern.py:** provides a class structure to describe the feed antenna (position and pattern) the class currently models a uniform Huygenes source with selectable polarisation.
+- **reflectarray_model.py:** provides a class structure to describe the reflectarray and a class to describe the reflectarray unit cell. the reflectarray class takes a, cell, a feed and a conformal array as input objects. it provides some functions to compute the collimating phase shifts and calculate the electric field patterns.
+- **